nicholasf/ectypes.js/README.md

 		{
 			Post: {
 				topic: Faker.Lorem.words(),
-				hasMany: Comment //this function is supplied by a strategy (see below) }
+				comments: drafts.strategy(Comments) //this function is supplied by a strategy (see below) }
 		});